Table of Contents

 Best 10 Things to see and do in Ronda in one day trip

-Ronda sits in the heart of the Serrania de Ronda, about 100kms from the city of Malaga and with a population of approximately 35,000 inhabitants.
+Ronda sits in the heart of the Serrania de Ronda, about 100 kms from the city of Malaga (1 hour and 30 minutes driving) and with a population of approximately 35,000 inhabitants.
 Ronda has become Andalusia’s third most visited town.
 Ronda is the

-Puente Nuevo (new bridge)
+Puente Nuevo (new bridge) – Ronda Bridge

 Offering unforgettable views over the El Tajo gorge.
-The Puente Nuevo – new bridge – was actually completed in 1793 and took forty two years to build.
+The Puente Nuevo – new bridge – was actually completed in 1793 and took forty two years to build (and many workers killed…).
 It was buildt by the same architect as the famous bull ring.